Continuing Anglican movement: Relations with the Anglican Communion

-Continuing Anglican churches were formed by clergy and lay people who left churches belonging to the Anglican Communion.
-The Continuing Anglican churches believe that those churches have been compromised by adopting secular cultural standards and liberal approaches to theology.
-Continuing Anglicans generally believe that the faith of some churches in communion with the Archbishop of Canterbury have become either heretical or heterodox and therefore have not sought to be affiliated with the Anglican Communion.
-Although the term Anglican historically refers also to those churches in communion with the Church of England and the Archbishop of Canterbury, many Continuing churches, particularly those in the United States, use the term Anglican to differentiate themselves from the Episcopal Church of the United States, which they consider to be heterodox.
+Continuing Anglican churches were formed by clergy and laity who left churches belonging to the Anglican Communion.
+Continuing Anglican churches believe that those churches have been compromised by adopting secular cultural standards and liberal approaches to theology.
+Continuing Anglicans generally believe that the faith of some churches in communion with the Archbishop of Canterbury have become heterodox and even heretical, and therefore have not sought affiliation with the Anglican Communion.
+Although the term Anglican historically refers also to those churches in communion with the Church of England and the Archbishop of Canterbury, many Continuing churches, particularly those in the United States, use the term Anglican to differentiate themselves from the Episcopal Church of the United States, which they consider heterodox.

-At the 1998 Lambeth Conference, Resolution IV.11, Continuing Churches, was added, which asked the Archbishop of Canterbury and the Primates' Meeting to consider how best to initiate and maintain dialogue with such groups with a view to the reconciliation of all who own the Anglican tradition.
+In 1978, Presiding Bishop John M. Allin released a statement with the Archbishop of Canterbury, Dr. Donald Coggan, that the Anglican Church formed from the consecrations performed by Bishop Chambers was in communion neither with the See of Canterbury, nor the Episcopal Church, nor the wider Anglican Communion.
+At the 1998 Lambeth Conference, Resolution IV.11, Continuing Churches, was added, which asked the Archbishop of Canterbury and the Primates' Meeting to consider how best to initiate and maintain dialogue with such groups with a view to the reconciliation of all who partake of the Anglican tradition.